 An enhanced mood increases dopamine (associated with reward, satisfaction, motivation, movement, and learning) in the prefrontal cortex (PFC).
 The PFC is one of the most advanced regions of the brain which takes care of attention, memory, comprehension, decision, humor, planning, etc. These are called the executive functions; they sit at the helm of our being, pun not intended.
 When the head is motivated with dopamine, learning feels pleasurable, enjoyable and rewarding.
 Again, pun not intended.

 There is one other specific consequence of having a good mood & fun while learning – when focusing on the big picture, a good mood will increase the quality of a broad focus; when focusing on the small details, a good mood will increase the quality of a narrow focus.
+So how does a good mood influence learning?
 In essence, a positive mood enhances your attention wherever you are giving it.
 A negative mood does the opposite.

 Engaging our senses improves the learning experience and learning quality

 Our senses don’t function independently.
 Information from all our senses comes together whether or not it is relevant at that moment.
 All of that information combines and then we perceive it.
 It is one of the reasons why our brain & mind is closely tied to the body – all the senses and our mind are thoroughly integrated with each other.
 When we use just one sense, the other senses are sending in noise.
 When we utilize more than one sense, we are giving additional meaning to that experience.
 We remember it better because a)stronger neural connections are formed & b)information from multiple senses is bound together.
 This is why reading subtitles and listening to the audio on Netflix is easier than just audio.
 The phenomenon is called cross-modal congruence.